Josephbwanika/KATO_JOSEPH_BWANIKA-CARD-NUMBER-GAME_REG-2023-B291-11709/README.md

 # Reg: 2023-B291-11709

-## Assignment code for a C program of a Card Number Guessing Game.
+## Assignment code for a C program of a Card Number Guessing Game and a Word document having the Analysis.
 (EMBEDDED SYSTEM)